eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 For Ditto acknowledgements with mixed successful/failed [status](protocol-specification-acks.html#combined-status-code):
 * If some of the aggregated [acknowledgements](basic-acknowledgements.html#acknowledgements) require redelivery (e.g. based on a timeout):
    * based on the [specificConfig](#specific-config) [reconnectForDelivery](#reconnectforredelivery) either
-      * closes and reconnects the MQTT connection in order to receive unACKed QoS 1 mesages again
+      * closes and reconnects the MQTT connection in order to receive unACKed QoS 1/2 messages again
       * or simply acknowledges the received MQTT 3.1.1 message
 * If none of the aggregated [acknowledgements](basic-acknowledgements.html#acknowledgements) require redelivery:
    * acknowledges the received MQTT 3.1.1 message as redelivery does not make sense